Learn basic HTML formatting you can use to format content in your posts and pages …

 - b-quote –

-src="http://www.yourdomain.com/img/image.jpg" alt="image description" />This HTML tag lets you insert an image into your post or page and add an “alt” description (a text description of your image in case the image is not rendered in the user’s web browser.
-Note: you can also use the “Add Media” button (15) to insert an image into your content.
+src="http://www.yourdomain.com/img/image.jpg" alt="image description" />This HTML tag lets you insert an image into your post or page and add an “alt” description (a text description of your image in case the image is not rendered in your visitor’s web browser.
+Note: you can also use the “Add Media” button (15) to insert images into your content.

 <li>tag (see below) in order for bullet lists to work.

-<code>tags typically will appear using a preformatted text style, such as a monospaced font like Courier.
+<code>tags normally will display using a preformatted styling of text, such as a monospaced font like Courier.
 (See the “Tips” section below for more details).

-<!--more-->Use this tag to break your post into “teaser” and ”rest of content” sections.
-For example, if you add a couple of paragraphs, then insert the “more” tag and compose the remainder of your post content, readers will only be able to read the first paragraphs of your post and a hyperlink (e.g. continue reading…), which if clicked on, will display the rest of the post’s content.
+<!--more-->This tag breaks a post into “teaser” and main body sections.
+For example, if you type a few paragraphs, then insert the “more” tag and add the rest of your post, visitors will only be able to read the first few paragraphs of your post and a hyperlink (e.g. continue reading…), which displays the rest of the post’s content when clicked on.

-- Close Tags – This menu button closes any open HTML tags left in your content.
-Note: proof your content after using this function to ensure that all HTML tags have correctly formatted your text.
+- Close Tags – This button closes any open HTML tags left in your content.
+Note: proof your content after using this function to make sure that all tags have correctly formatted your text.

-- Distraction-Free Writing Mode – click this button to work in “distraction-free” writing mode (see screenshot example below).
+- Distraction-Free Writing Mode – click this button to work in “distraction-free” mode (see screenshot example below).
 You can toggle between the Visual Editor and Text Editor modes, insert media and hyperlinks and update your content while in “distraction-free” mode.
-Click the button again to revert to the normal text editor display.
+Click the button again to return to the normal editor mode.

 - Add Media – Click this button to insert media into your content (e.g. images, videos, audio files).
-This button appears whether you’ve chosen the Visual or Text editor tabs.
+This button appears whether you’re using the Visual or Text editor screens.

-Some Useful Tips Related To Using HTML In WordPress
+Some Useful Tips Related To Using HTML Formatting In WordPress

 HTML Content Editors

-If you plan to go beyond the basics of HTML and use it more extensively, there are several Free HTML software applications you can download and use when getting started.
+If you plan to use HTML extensively, there are several Free or low cost HTML editor software tools that you can download and use when getting started.

-For example, a popular HTML software application you can download for free is KompoZer.
+For example, a popular HTML software tool you can download for free is KompoZer.